Farzaamm/shopping-cart/src/notes.md

     - input field for quantity
     - increment / decrement buttons
     - add to cart button (cart from lucid react)
+## Add to cart button should change to Add another one when the item already exists in the cart

 # footer
     **Shop**                    **company**         **support**